Sensory leakage: Ganzfeld experiment

 The Ganzfeld experiment studies that were examined by Ray Hyman and Charles Honorton had methodological problems that were well documented.
 Honorton reported only 36% of the studies used duplicate target sets of pictures to avoid handling cues.
 Hyman discovered flaws in all of the 42 Ganzfeld experiments and to assess each experiment, he devised a set of 12 categories of flaws.
 Six of these concerned statistical defects, the other six covered procedural flaws such as inadequate documentation, randomization and security as well as possibilities of sensory leakage.
 Over half of the studies failed to safeguard against sensory leakage and all of the studies contained at least one of the 12 flaws.
 Because of the flaws, Honorton agreed with Hyman the 42 Ganzfeld studies could not support the claim for the existence of psi.

 Possibilities of sensory leakage in the Ganzfeld experiments included the receivers hearing what was going on in the sender's room next door as the rooms were not soundproof and the sender's fingerprints to be visible on the target object for the receiver to see.

 Hyman also reviewed the auto-Ganzfeld experiments and discovered a pattern in the data that implied a visual cue may have taken place:

-Hyman wrote the autoGanzfeld experiments were flawed because they did not preclude the possibility of sensory leakage.
+Hyman wrote the auto-Ganzfeld experiments were flawed because they did not preclude the possibility of sensory leakage.